 First, I want to remind you my philosophy on food.
 My life with food is focused on eating the way our grandparents and great grandparents did, that is simply food and not all the extra junk that is mixed with food these days.
 I am trying to focus on whole foods as often as possible, avoiding processed and unnecessary ingredients - sticking to the basics, if you will.
 Making things from scratch as often as I can, helps me do that.
 Back when our grandparents and their grandparents were raised there was butter, not margarine.
 You didn’t see products like low carb, low sugar, low fat, gluten free, etc. I will say with dairy I am not 100% there.
 I was raised on skim milk and while I rarely drink milk from the glass, if I do, I can’t bring myself to drink whole, but I do eat whole fat sour cream and yogurt.
 When you make a product low fat, according to Michael Pollan, “you have to go to great lengths to preserve the body or creamy texture by working in all kinds of food additives.”

-I found this infographic on a fellow blogger’s
+I found this infographic on a fellow blogger’s facebook page which I found to be funny!

 So, lets move on to the down and dirty and what you need to know regarding dairy.
 To be completely frank, I have one recommendation and it is to choose organic dairy and I will tell you why.

-blogger mentioned something Dr. Oz once said.
+I have heard a different fellow blogger mentioned something Dr. Oz once said.
 While I don’t follow him or his practices’ much, what he is saying here does make sense to me: you can’t wash off or peel dairy, so choose organic when you can.
 The good news is organic dairy is actually pretty easily accessible in most grocery stores.

-organic dairy?
+So what are some other important reasons to choose organic dairy?
 To be considered an organic dairy product, it cannot contain rBGH, also known as recombinant bovine growth hormone.
 Sadly, this is another product that is banned from use in all products in other countries such as Europe and Canada, but in the United States conventional milk can still contain this grown hormone.
 This genetically engineered hormone is another one of those items added to our food supply in the 1990s, so hasn’t always been around.
 It is used, just like growth hormones for meat production, to spike production.
 So why should you avoid rBGH? rBGH has been linked to increased cancer rates in the human population and health problems in the cows (which means more antibiotics and medicine are given to the cows and likely transferred to you).

 Okay I said I have one recommendation, but I really have two - reading labels is the second one.
 While organic is usually always the best choice, it is still important to read labels.
 Not all organic food is good for you and one organic product may be better for you then its counterpart.
 One natural additive that is still allowed in organic food is carrageenan.
 Carrageenan is made from red seaweed and used as a thickening agent.
 Unfortunately, carrageenan is also a known link to gastrointestinal inflammation and colon cancer.
 I don’t think anyone willingly wants to consume ingredients with those job duties.